napoleon101/Custom_NewTab_Chromium/README.md

 1. Go to `chrome://extensions/`
 2. Enable dev mode in the top right corner
 3. Choose `Load unpacked` in the top left corner
-4. Locate the unizipped directory and enable it
+4. Locate the unzipped directory and enable it
 5. Boom you have it now

 ## Known issues